 The Course All the beauty of Augusta almost disguises the beast that lurks below.
 The course is truly a test of champions.
 It looks pretty, there’s no rough, the pine straw looks so benign, but this course will roar and bark and bite.
 Is there a greater risk/reward hole than the 13th?
 If the length doesn’t get you, then the greens certainly will.
 When Augusta went to bentgrass on the greens, they might as well have put down linoleum.
 The algorithms used by the Greens Committee to do cup placements during the Masters must make Google search look like third-grade math.
 The modern Masters produces the most drama of any major (except, of course, for the U.S. Open playoff at Torrey Pines, which Tiger played with a broken leg).
 It consistently produces the tightest finishes, which is what we all love, right?

 Berckmans Place Augusta opened up this new hospitality facility in 2013, named after the road that runs alongside the course.
 Located near the 5th hole, it’s 90,000 square feet filled with restaurants, memorabilia, bars and TVs and verandas, and putting greens that create four of the holes on the course.
-Along with the new driving range that opened a few years ago, it’s a sign of the confidence that Augusta has in the future of their franchise.
+Along with the new driving range that opened a few years ago, it’s a sign of the confidence that Augusta has in the future of the franchise.

 Logistics Attendance is capped, but probably runs about 40,000 per day.
 Rumor has it that Augusta at one point brought in some logistics experts from Disney – and it shows.
 Things run quickly and smoothly.
 Lines are minimized.
 There’s always a good viewing spot.
 A few years ago, a big storm rolled through on Tuesday night, felling a huge pine tree that cut through the men’s restroom at the 16th hole like a hot knife through butter.
 It was literally rebuilt in 24 hours, up and running by Thursday morning.

 Practice Rounds Lots of guys are out playing before the Thursday start.
 The atmosphere is relaxed, they’re trying out different shots and you might even get in a word or two with one of the players.
 Plus, on the 16th hole, you get to see the great “skipping” contest.
 Players tee it up right in from the front of the lake and skip the ball on the water up to the green.
 Everyone does it.
 Amazing.
-The excellent “patron” clip above captures the feeling.
-Check out the skipping contest at 22:13.